• Skip to primary navigation

 STEP BY STEP INSTRUCTIONS

-This recipe is the easiest you will come by because you literally place everything in a bowl and stir over simmering water until it is thick!
+This recipe is the easiest you will come by because you literally place everything in a bowl and stir over gentle heat until it is thick!

 • STEP 1).
 Blend sugar with zest.
 Place sugar in a saucepan with lemon zest and rub it together until fragrant.